lilin90/lilin90.github.io/content/english/blog/how-to-build-a-blog-using-github-pages-and-hugo.md

     hugo new site lilian-blog  # "lilian-blog" is my site folder name.
     ```

-## Step 4: Choose a Hugo theme and clone it to a local directory
+## Step 4: Choose and set up a Hugo theme

+1. Choose a Hugo theme and clone it to a local directory.

     1. Go to the [Hugo Themes](https://themes.gohugo.io/) page and choose one theme for your site.

         Take the [Tranquilpeak theme](https://themes.gohugo.io/hugo-tranquilpeak-theme/) as an example in the following text.

     2. Clone it to a local directory by running the following command.

         ```bash
         cd ~/lilian-blog  # Changes to your site directory.
 Replace "lilian-blog" with your site folder name. mkdir -p themes  # Creates the "themes" directory. cd themes  # Changes to the "themes" directory. git clone https://github.com/kakawait/hugo-tranquilpeak-theme.git tranquilpeak  # Clones the Tranquilpeak theme to the "tranquilpeak" directory.
     ```

-## Step 5: Edit the configuration file
+2. Edit the configuration file.

     1. In the root directory of your site folder, open the `config.toml` file using [VS Code](https://code.visualstudio.com/).

         [Visual Studio Code](https://en.wikipedia.org/wiki/Visual_Studio_Code) (VS Code) is an open-source source code editor developed by Microsoft for Windows, Linux and macOS.
 I use it almost every day.
 If you haven't got it installed, download it [here](https://code.visualstudio.com/Download) and install it.

     2. Refer to the [configuration explanation](https://github.com/kakawait/hugo-tranquilpeak-theme/blob/master/docs/user.md#tranquilpeak-configuration) of your theme and edit the `config.toml` file according to your need.

         The `theme` configuration item is the name of your site theme, which must be the same as the name of the directory that your theme is cloned to.
 In this example, it is `theme = "tranquilpeak"`.

+## Step 5: Create and preview your content

-## Step 6: Create a new post
+1. Create a new post.

     1. Go to the root directory of your site folder.

         ```bash
         cd ~/lilian-blog  # "lilian-blog" is the site folder name.
         ```

     2. [Create a new post](https://gohugo.io/getting-started/quick-start/#step-4-add-some-content) using the following command.

         ```bash
         hugo new post/my-first-post.md  # "my-first-post.md" is the file name of the new post.
 I also created such a file for testing.
         ```

     3. Edit the newly created post and add some content.

-## Step 7: Preview your new site
+2. Preview your new site.

     1. Start the Hugo server using the following command.

         ```bash
         hugo server -D
         ```

     2. Preview your new site at http://localhost:1313/ using a browser.

         If you're satisfied with the preview, move to the next step.
 If not, edit your post or the `config.toml` file and preview again.

-## Step 8: Build your Hugo site
+## Step 6: Build your Hugo site

 In the root directory of your site folder, run the [`Hugo` command](https://gohugo.io/commands/hugo/#hugo) to build your site: